 The Hear Our Olympics campaign seeks to protect the natural sounds of Olympic National Park, an ancient refuge from noise pollution in the Northwest.

 Our wild Olympic Peninsula is like nowhere else.
-It has been recognized as a national park, a wilderness area, an International Biosphere Reserve and a World Heritage Site.
+It has been recognized as a wilderness area, an International Biosphere Reserve and a World Heritage Site.
 It is also the most popular national park in the Northwest, with over 3.4 million visitors in 2017 alone.
-Even with this high level of visitation, the park provides a rare refuge from noise pollution as an oasis of natural quiet.
+Even with this high level of visitation, the park provides an uncommon refuge from noise pollution as an oasis of natural quiet.

 According to sound expert Gordon Hempton, who has spent decades researching noise pollution and making recordings of natural sounds throughout the United States, the Olympic Peninsula is “the most acoustically diverse” and “least noise-polluted” place in the Lower 48 states.
-Whether you love the crash of the ocean surf, the bugling of Roosevelt elk or the whistling of marmots in high mountain meadows, Olympic is a peaceful and accessible place where you can actually hear the beauty of nature in all its diversity.
+Whether you love the crash of the ocean surf, the bugling of Roosevelt elk or the whistling of marmots in high mountain meadows, Olympic is a peaceful, accessible place where you can actually hear the beauty of nature in all its diversity.

 Yet, Olympic’s uniquely distinctive soundscape is threatened by new and unnatural noises: military jets training overhead.

 Why it’s important: A new threat to the quiet

 In recent years, the Navy has proposed increasing Growler fighter jet training over and around Olympic National Park.
 This would not only include the use of more Growler aircraft, but it would also involve parking trucks at up to 15 sites on surrounding roads to broadcast electromagnetic signals to these warplanes as part of the pilots’ training.
 NPCA opposes Growler jet training over Olympic National Park.

 Olympic airspace is a choice, not a necessity

-If the Navy conducts increased fighter jet training over the peninsula, it would affect some of the most popular wilderness areas, trails and visitor centers at Olympic National Park, including the Hoh Rainforest and wild Pacific beaches.
+If the Navy conducts increased fighter jet training over the peninsula, it would affect some of the most popular wilderness areas, trails and visitor centers at Olympic National Park, including the idyllic Hoh Rainforest and wild Pacific beaches.